Written by: Clinical Psychologist, Dr. Kim Feinstein, RedMountain Weight Loss Behavioral Weight Loss Specialist

 Congratulations, you have made it!
 You are now a successful long-term weight manager.
 At this stage, you keep up your new habits even when you have had a bad day or week.
 You cope with stress and emotions in a healthy way.
 This is a great and perfectly attainable place to be, and the end-goal for every journey to better health.

-It is important to remember that you may move in and out of these stages many times before a permanent lifestyle change is made.
+It is important to remember that you may move in and out of these stages of weight loss many times before a permanent lifestyle change is made.
 In fact, expect to alternate between periods of motivation and resolve, and times of frustration where you feel like quitting.
 However, do not quit!
 Be patient, as it takes time to develop healthier attitudes, eating habits, and exercise routines.
 We are here to help you create the healthy lifestyle you want and deserve.

 So, what stage are you in?